Diversity, Equity and Inclusion

 Identify and engage a student advisory board on inclusivity to ensure we hear from and are responsive to Black students and other marginalized student populations, to establish how we can more effectively serve students, and to identify tangible outcomes.

-The student advisory board was organized in August and met every two weeks throughout the Fall 2020 semester.
+The student advisory board was organized in August and met every two weeks throughout the Fall 2020 and Spring 2021 semesters.
 Students were nominated by Student Affairs' directors, and seven of those students participated on a regular basis.
 They identified the following action items for Spring 2021:

-- Collaborating with Student Affairs staff and marketing services to strengthen the Student Affairs’ equity and inclusion messages in all communications, digital strategies and print materials and ensure that visual images, language and viewpoints convey our commitment to diversity and inclusion
+- Continued reviewing marketing relative to equity and inclusion messages in all communication, digital strategies and print materials to ensure that visual images, language and viewpoints convey the commitment to diversity and inclusion.

 Establish content standards that can be applied to professional development programs and student-centered learning exercises to address key topics such as privilege, systemic prejudice, implicit bias, deficit thinking, etc., and to ensure all are welcomed and included on campus.

 A cross-functional team, led by Dustin Rollins, Vanessa Vaught and Jess Wagner, worked throughout the fall to review social and racial justice professional development content standards and how we might thread them into our staff development and training.
 In fall and early spring 2020-2021, the team launched a brief survey to internal UNL student affairs departments to better understand what is being offered as well as any expectations or standards our units offer in this area.
-The team also is gathering information from our peer institutions to as a benchmarking strategy.
-Finally, taking a curricular development approach, the team is beginning to identify learning outcomes to recommend for adoption by the UNL SA senior team.
+The team gathered information from peer institutions as a benchmarking strategy.
+Taking a curricular development approach, the team identified learning outcomes to recommend for adoption by the UNL SA senior team.

 Require social justice and inclusion training as part of the annual performance review process for all Student Affairs staff.